ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   title: Who?
 What?
 How?
   subtitle: "Here's the trick: Magic Pie Copywriting is really just one guy—a
     freelance copywriter from Buffalo, New York.
 But don't feel deceived!
-He usually works with a team of wildly talented marketing pros.
-Together, they make marketing materials magical."
+He usually works with a team of wildly talented marketing pros."
   buttonTitle: meet the team
 ---